ys-lin14/Iris-Dataset/README.md

   * using k-Nearest Neighbors to classify testing data

 * iris_visualization
-  * data visualization using Seaborn
+  * visualizing data using Seaborn